code-with-amitk/Code-examples/System-Design/scalable/Dropbox_or_GoogleDrive/README.md

 ## B. BOE Calculations
 ### B1.
 Free Account User
-- 15 GB space is allocated for free account.
+- Free account user can use = 15 GB space.
 - This is collective space, user can use it in docs, xls, videos (any way they want) but sum up should be < 15 GB.

 | | Word Document | Xls Document | Vidoes |